Le Truc Docs 2.5.0

 Loading...

 Context allows parent components to share state with any descendant components in the DOM tree, without prop drilling.
-This is perfect for application-wide settings like user preferences, theme data, or authentication state.
+Use it for application-wide settings like user preferences, theme data, or authentication state.

 Creating Context Keys#